barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 # UHF Wednesday Evening Net

-A net is held on UHF on Wednesday evenings from 8:00PM onwards on the club repeater.
+A net is held on UHF on Wednesday evenings from 8:00PM onwards on the Mount Cootha repeater.

 RX 439.975  TX 434.975  Tone 91.5

 # UHF Friday Evening Net

-A net is held on UHF on Fridayday evenings from 8:00PM onwards on the new club repeater.
+A net is held on UHF on Fridayday evenings from 8:00PM onwards on the Mount Cootha repeater.

 RX 439.975  TX 434.975  Tone 91.5